Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-You need the Order Details Table, that we imported from the Northwind.mdb sample database earlier, for this example also.
-I hope that table is still available in your project.
-If not, download it again.
-If you forgot the location of the database visits the Page Saving Data on Form not in Table for location references.
+For this example, you will need the Order Details table that we previously imported from the Northwind.mdb sample database.
+I hope the table is still available in your project.
+If not, please re-import it.
+If you’ve forgotten the location of the database file, refer to the Saving Data on Form Not in Table page for guidance on locating it.

-The ProcessCounter Form updating Program is given below.
-Copy and paste it into a Global Module in your Project and save the Module.
+The ProcessCounter form update program is provided below.
+Copy and paste the code into a standard (global) module in your project, and then save the module.

 Public Function ProcCounter(ByVal intMode As Integer, ByVal lngPRecs As Long, Optional ByVal lngTRecs As Long, Optional ByVal strProgram As String)